Best Breakfast in Hong Kong: Top Spots for Every Craving

 Bing Kee Cha Dong, also in Wan Chai, is less polished and more the real thing pork chop buns, instant noodles with egg, iced milk tea that comes in a glass with a straw.
 No queues, no Instagram grid, no fuss.

-Congee, Dim Sum, and Morning Rice Rolls
+Congee, Dim Sum, Macaroni soup (Tong Fun) and Morning Rice Rolls

 Chung Kee Congee on Hennessy Road is where you go if you want a bowl of something warm and deeply savoury.
 The century egg congee is the standard order, but the pig's blood congee is worth trying if you're open to it richer, more mineral, with a texture that's surprisingly smooth.
 They also do rice noodle rolls with soy and sesame sauce.